 FAQ about where to visit in Europe in November

-Some commonly asked questions about the best European destinations in November are:
+Some commonly asked questions about the best destinations to visit in November in Europe are:

 Is November a good time to visit Europe?